 These two tropes, fridging and characters-that-narratively-exist-as-devices-for-others, always feel worse for me in games than in traditional media, because sometimes it doesn’t just means that the poor character existed only for the writer to bluntly motivate some other character, but because they exist for the writer to motivate the player.
 A fridge in a game is often a fridge directed at the player.
 And I find that so odd in FFVII because so many other characters are more independently motivated?
 Tifa actually manipulated Cloud to accomplish her own ends!
 She’s like some kind of selfish opposite!
 But Aeris seems to have been created only half half for herself and half for Cloud’s character arc and the player’s drive, and I can’t help but feel that weakens a characterization that was so close to independent.

 Next, let’s talk about Cloud, his plot points with Sephiroth, and that line of disasters.
 Okay: first off.
 Zack.
-Zack is the first disaster, and I will add that to his bundle of nicknames.
+Zack is the first disaster, and I will add that to his list of nicknames.
 Since I came to this game from Crisis Core, I knew all of The First Disaster’s story ahead of time, and how Zack was the real SOLDIER 1st Class and Cloud was just a grunt.
 And frankly, I think it’s good that I did know this stuff ahead of time, because I don’t think it’s a very well handled plot twist.
 Anyone who read my Crisis Core Journal might remember me getting annoyed with the game when Zack went to dress Cloud up in a SOLDIER uniform, and it’s because I knew that Cloud was supposed to be a SOLDIER in FFVII and had realized just what bullshit they were trying to pull.
 The idea of Cloud mistaking himself for Zack because of a head injury, proximity and some clothes is so utterly, artificially contrived that the idea that Jenova somehow made it all better is so laughable that if I had been introduced to it via FFVII instead of Crisis Core’s more intimate scenes, I think I very well might have laughed my way out of the game.
 Judging by Kyle’s reactions, I think he already did, somewhere between here and 1997.

 Next up in the list of Cloud plot points: Sephiroth controlling Cloud as one of his Jenova clones.
 I suppose it works well as a surprise.
 I hadn’t been spoiled about the mind control even after twenty years of cultural osmosis, so I got the full impact of the twist, which is more than I can say for Aerith’s world-shattering death.